kris701/BugDefenders/README.md

 # TDGame

 ## TODO List
+- [ ] Score board
+- [ ] Animated enemies
+- [ ] Animated projectiles
+- [ ] Flying and ground enemies (as well as turrets that only work against those types of enemies)
+- [ ] Enemy selection typs
+    - I.e. shoot at the closest, the weakest, the farthest, etc.
+- [ ] Cary over system
+    - Something like, each game if you kill n amount of enemies you can permanently do 1% more damage across all following games (or something like it)
+    - [ ] Upgrade menu for this
+    - [ ] GameStyle that disallows permanent upgrades
+- [X] Enemy spawn offset
+    - To make the enemy spawning look a bit more "random"
 - [X] Selling turrets
 - [X] Texture pack levels (at least the setup for it)
 - [x] A static base for turrets?